rawitat/gtypist_lessons/programming_quotes.typ

  :more flexible than Ruby, more typeful than C#, more robust than Java, and has :absolutely nothing in common with PHP.

+*:L1_23
+I:Peter Seibel
+S:Consequently, a Common Lisp program tends to provide a much clearer mapping :between your ideas about how the program works and the code you actually write.
+ :Your ideas aren't obscured by boilerplate code and endlessly repeated idioms.
+ :This makes your code easier to maintain because you don’t have to wade through :reams of code every time you need to make a change.

+*:L1_24
+I:Simon Thompson, "Haskell: The Craft of Functional Programming" S:Haskell programs are easy to parallelize, and to run efficiently on multicore :hardware, because there is no state to be shared between different threads.

+*:L1_25
+I:Robert C. Martin
+S:You don’t need semaphores if you don’t have side effects!
+You can’t have :concurrent update problems if you don’t update!
+ :So that’s the big deal about functional languages; and it is one big fricking :deal.
+There is a freight train barreling down the tracks towards us, with :multi-core emblazoned on it; and you’d better be ready by the time it gets here.

+*:L1_26
+I:John Carmack
+S:Programming in a functional style makes the state presented to your code :explicit, which makes it much easier to reason about, and, in a completely :pure system, makes thread race conditions impossible.

+*:L1_27
+I:Joe Armstrong, "Programming Erlang"
+S:Processes share no data with other processes.
+This is the reason why we can :easily distribute Erlang programs over multicores or networks.

+*:L1_28
+I:Martin Odersky
+S:non-determinism = parallel processing + mutable state

+*:L1_29
+I:Wikipedia
+S:In computer science, functional programming is a programming paradigm — :a style of building the structure and elements of computer programs — :that treats computation as the evaluation of mathematical functions and avoids :changing-state and mutable data.
+ :
+ :(By contrast) Imperative programming is a programming paradigm that uses :statements that change a program's state.

+*:L1_39
+I:Marry Rose Cook, "A Practical Introduction to Functional Programming (article)" S:When people talk about functional programming, they mention a dizzying number :of ‘functional’ characteristics.
+They mention immutable data, first class :functions, and tail call optimisation.
+These are language features that aid :functional programming.

+*:L1_40
+I:Marry Rose Cook, continue from previous
+S:(Continue) They mention mapping, reducing, pipelining, recursing, currying and :the use of higher order functions.
+These are programming techniques used to :write functional code.
+ :
+ :They mention parallelization, lazy evaluation, and determinism.
+These are :advantageous properties of functional programs.

+*:L1_41
+I:Marry Rose Cook, continue from previous
+S:(Continue) Ignore all that.
+Functional code is characterised by one thing:
+ :the absence of side effects.
+It (a pure function) doesn’t rely on data outside :the current function, and it doesn’t change data that exists outside the :current function.
+Every other ‘functional’ thing can be derived from this :property.
+Use it as a guide rope as you learn.”

+*:L1_42
+I:Marry Rose Cook, continue from previous
+S:Functional code is characterised by one thing: the absence of side effects

+*:L1_43
+I:Alvin Alexander
+S:Functional programming is a way of writing software applications using only :pure functions and immutable values.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU